-Any employee who observes a law enforcement officer or an employee use force that potentially exceeds what the employee reasonably believes to be necessary shall immediately report these observations to a supervisor (Government Code § 7286(b)).
-Any employee shall also notify a supervisor if they become aware of any violation of departmental policy, state, federal law, or local ordinance.
+Any officer who observes a law enforcement officer use force that potentially exceeds what the officer reasonably believes to be necessary, shall when safe and reasonable to do so report their observations to a supervisor (Cal.
+Government Code § 7286(b)).